PGAR

 Credits: 3

 The physical forms of buildings and cities embody complex and multivalent forces.
-Rooted in the ancient Greek word, theoria (contemplation), architectural theories draw upon ancient histories and contemporary practices to determine principles for action.
+Rooted in the ancient Greek theoria (Θεωρία – contemplation), architectural theories draw upon ancient histories and contemporary issues and practices to determine principles for action.
 Through readings, lectures and site visits, this course examines architectural form as a confluence and reconciliation of environmental, socio-economic, material and historical-theoretical forces that inform placemaking and professional identity.
-This course will unfold in a curated series of lectures by architecture faculty, featuring how each reconciles the forces of architectural form in her/his own research and creative practice.
+This course will unfold in a curated series of lectures by architecture faculty, featuring how each reconciles the forces of architectural form in her/his/their own research and creative practice.

 Pre-requisite(s): none.
 Open to: Masters Degree in Architecture Majors and Masters Degree in Architecture and Lighting Design Dual Degree Majors Only; Others by permission.